Configure Spring Security to use SecurityFilterChain and Spring Security Lambda DSL

 At this point, we have finished configuring Spring Security using SecurityFilterChain and Lambda DSL.

-Run the example again and you will see that everything is the same as we did in the article Configure Spring Security using WebSecurityConfigurerAdapter and AbstractSecurityWebApplicationInitializer
+Then, run the example again and you will see that everything is the same as we did in the tutorial Configure Spring Security using WebSecurityConfigurerAdapter and AbstractSecurityWebApplicationInitializer